Pi-Squared-Inc/vsl-sdk/docs/flow.md

 - using the [`vsl_listSubmittedClaimsForReceiver`](rpc.md#vsl_listsubmittedclaimsforreceiver) endpoint
   - using their own address as the receiver

-## Verifiers verify a claim and make a request for settlment
+## Verifiers verify a claim and make a request for settlement

 - using the [`vsl_settleClaim`](rpc.md#vsl-settleclaim) endpoint
   - prepare a [`VerifiedClaim`](VerifiedClaim.json) message